robertjskelton/robertjskelton.github.io/_posts/2018-09-12-using-rakuten-for-more-cashback.markdown

 ![Ebates](/images/ebates/ebates.png)

 I'd highly recommend signing up for [Rakuten](https://www.rakuten.com/r/ROBERT47769?eeid=43662&utm_source=extension&utm_medium=raf_link) if you do much online shopping, it'll save you a bit more money, plus you can keep your Rakuten cash along with your credit card cash back!

+# Update July 2019
+I also [wrote about other ways to earn major cash back](https://rskelton.com/How-To-Save-Money-On-Large-Purchases/).
+And now I've earned about $350 back from using Rakuten!